Comprehensive Eye Health Evaluation & Vision Testing

 This test is especially useful for children and patients who cannot answer the doctor's questions accurately.

 This test is used to check for blind spots, called scotomas, in your peripheral or "side" vision.
 These types of blind spots can originate from eye diseases such as glaucoma.

 This test uses a phoropter to determine your exact eyeglass prescription for eyeglasses and contact lenses.

 The refraction determines your level of hyperopia (farsightedness), myopia (nearsightedness), astigmatism and presbyopia.

-Autorefractors are especially helpful for determining an eyeglass prescription for young children and other patients who may have trouble sitting still, paying attention and providing feedback needed to perform an accurate manual refraction.
+Autorefractors are especially helpful for determining an eyeglass prescription for young children and other patients who may have trouble sitting still, paying attention, and providing the feedback needed to perform accurate manual refraction.